-My research and projects examine urban media aesthetic phenomena and (media) art’s engagement with societal and urban change, in a global perspective.
+My research and projects examine urban media aesthetic phenomena and (media) art’s engagement with societal, urban and worldly change, from a global perspective.
 Since ancient times, art and the arts have been anchor points of human consciousness and considered fundamental to building up societies.
 Today, as we race our cities towards increasingly technocratic and rationalized futures, we can continuously explore how art’s sensibilities, inquiries, and political aesthetics entangle with the ecologies from which our innovations and cultures emerge, and how art may contribute to bringing us towards more conscious realities.

 Contact: tanyatoft (at) gmail . com